Jett: A Dolphin Artist

 Once the world renown artist, Wyland, visited the Indianapolis Zoo to observe the marine exhibit.
 He stopped by to visit the dolphins and saw firsthand the talented works of Jett, who did a few brush strokes on canvas for him.
 Wyland completed the picture to create a beautiful masterpiece.

 Just like the other dolphins in the pod, Jett eats a good amount of herring and caplein in his diet.
 Although he has a lot of sharp cone-shaped teeth, he uses them for grabbing and not to chew his food.
 He swallows his food whole.
 Dolphins in general can't drink the saltwater they live in and have to resort to getting their water source through the fish they eat.

-Jett in particular, LOVES balls: basketballs, footballs, anything in a ball form.
+Jett in particular, loves balls: basketballs, footballs, beach balls; let's just say he likes about anything in a ball form.
 When he plays with balls it requires supervision because they may pop and pose a safety hazard to him.
 Each night his toys are rotated and consist of anything from buoys to giant hoops for him to swim through.
 He even gets to play with Little Tykes toy pieces because they provide a rare enrichment activity.

-Another interesting fact about Jett is how he sleeps.
+Another interesting fact about these aquatic creatures, Jett being no exception, is how they sleep.
 Dolphins are able to turn half of their brain off while the other half remains awake or active.
 The awake half will tell them to go to the surface for air and it also alerts them to predators.
 Once the sleeping half is completely rejuvenated the active half will rest.
 I find this a fascinating feature and one that I could use myself at times!